BloodshotPico/stellarismods/MechMilChangelog.md

 - Added Combat Transport Helicopter description.

 ### Fixed:
-- The Vehicle Armory from not showing to be built.
+- The Vehicle Armoury from not showing to be built.
 - Fixed Bomb Drone Unit description.

 ---